 Why Would a Dog Eat a Fish Hook?

 Recently we had a fishing tournament along the beach in front of my house.
-The contestants left a lot of trash, and unfortunately I took my dogs for their afternoon walk before high tide had swept it all away.
+The contestants left a lot of trash, and unfortunately, I took my dogs for their afternoon walk before the high tide had swept it all away.

 My small dog stopped her run, swallowed a fish head before I could reach her, and immediately started pawing at her mouth.
 When I opened it, I found a nylon fishing line already deep in her throat.
 She has swallowed a fish hook along with the fish head it was attached to.

 I went ahead and tried to pull it out.
 An old fishhook might scrape her esophagus on its way out—better to deal with esophageal strictures than a perforated intestine or a linear foreign body (from the nylon fishing line).